 Housing Advisory Commission

 This legislation formally established a Housing Advisory Commission (HAC) to review and make recommendations regarding the Town of Southold Housing Fund.
-The HAC consists of 10 residents of the town who serve without compensation.
-No member of the Town Board shall serve on the commission.
 The commission reflects a diverse membership with individuals from various geographic locations.
 In addition, membership includes a broad representation from the community such as landowners, persons with skill and knowledge about the environment, real estate, banking, building, and farming.
 The commission also seek members who were / are recipients of housing assistance.

 The Southold Town Housing Advisory Committee keeps a current registry of residents who would like to be informed when there any affordable housing becomes available.
-Individuals who would like to be on that registry can find information on our website or contact Denis Noncarrow, Government Liaison at 631-765-5806.
+Individuals who would like to be on that registry can find information on our website.

 Responsibilities of the Housing Advisory Commission

-- Ensure that an efficient, cost effective and expedient production of affordable housing is created and maintained.
+- Work with the town in an advisory capacity to ensure that an efficient, cost effective and expedient production of affordable housing is created and maintained.

 - Serve as a liaison for community members within their respective hamlets / villages regarding affordable housing